piskvorky/gensim/docs/src/dist_lsi.rst

 And that's it!
 The cluster is set up and running, ready to accept jobs.
 To remove a worker later on, simply terminate its `lsi_worker` process.
 To add another worker, run another `lsi_worker` (this will not affect a computation that is already running).
-If you terminate `lsi_dispatcher`, you won't be able to run computations until you run it again on some node (surviving workers can be re-used though).
+If you terminate `lsi_dispatcher`, you won't be able to run computations until you run it again (surviving workers can be re-used though).

 Running LSA